This piece moves further into how culture shapes our our interpersonal concerns. [2,900 words]

 The bakoledoore collided with the first choice.
 “The research center,” my ancestor replied.

 Each stick represented a suspect.
 The short twig was a spirit.
 Spirits were certain to interfere.
 They had the most to lose since I was exposing their malevolence in my research.
 My sister, who I identified as the longest stick, was a scientific control.
-If selected, I knew that some outside force, presumably a spirit, was impeding the divination session.
-I would like to think that despite years of brotherly torment, Jamie would never spite me.
+If selected, I knew some outside force, presumably a spirit, was impeding the divination session.
+I would like to think that despite years of sibling torment, Jamie would never spite me.
 The two medium sized sticks of varying thickness represented Patrick and Isaac, people connected to my project through the research center.

 We could now identify the responsible entity.
 The diviner resumed shaking the rattle, holding our ancestor’s attention, and, with his left hand clasping the top and mine at the bottom, the bakoledoore erratically probed among the objects.
 I scattered the four sticks into the heap.
 “Grandfather, who is it?
 Who is blocking my chances?
 Is it the short one?”
-The bakoledoore swung around and moved erratically.
+The bakoledoore swung around.
 “Or is it the long one?”
 It nudged the short stick and hovered.
 “The short one, then?
 If it’s the short one, strike the metal here.
 If not, hit this one.”

 “So, is it this one?”
 I asked.
 If it is, tap this metal here.
 If not, then here.”

-The bakoledoore firmly struck the first metal plate three times in the affirmative.
+The bakoledoore struck the first metal plate three times in the affirmative.
 I repeated, “It’s Isaac!” with each strike.
 The diviner helped me cast the stones to confirm.
 We continued the session to determine what my ancestors had in mind to rectify my situation and transform my fate.

-The next morning, just before the sun pushed above the horizon, at that instant when the Nankani say the veil between the afterlife, spirits, and our world is at its thinnest, I grabbed the shells and schnapps.
+At dawn, just before the sun pushed above the horizon, at that instant when the Nankani say the veil between the afterlife, spirits, and our world is at its thinnest, I grabbed the shells and schnapps.
 I was compelled to follow through.
 I walked toward the trees and rock pile.
 Home seemed more distant than the hereafter.

 I now sensed why people felt the penumbra of the spirit world in these transitions.
 A settling occurs at sunset and sunrise.
 The overexposed sky or the omniscient blackness softens as its opposite overtakes.
 Hard edges, gravity, hunger, and discomfort weaken, if only for a moment.
-The sun rises and sets quickly near the equator.
+The sun rises and sets fast near the equator.

 This interpretation is compelling.
 Still, I find greater solace in the Nankani understanding: The change in fortune was because my ancestors are vigilant and protective.
-And that for a few pours of schnapps and kind words of gratitude, they could intervene from behind the veil to bend fate and reshape my world.
+And that for a few pours of schnapps and kind words of gratitude, they will intervene from behind the veil to bend fate and reshape my world.